- Your State

 Magnet schools are free public schools that allow kids to focus on a specific theme, like STEM, Montessori, or the performing arts.
 If you have a magnet school near you with a theme that your child is interested in, that could be a good school choice for you.

 There are more than 100 magnet schools in Illinois.
 Many of these are concentrated in the Chicago Public Schools’ District; you can search for these by using the Chicago Public Schools search tool and filtering for magnet schools.
 Other districts, such as the Champaign Unit School District 4, Elgin Area Schools U-46, Rockford Public Schools and Decatur Public Schools, have magnet schools or programs as well.

 Families in Illinois can also consider private schools, nonpublic schools that charge tuition.
 There are more than 1,650 private schools across the state.
 These schools may offer a unique curriculum, smaller class sizes, or a faith-based tradition.

 Illinois’s private schools come in all shapes and forms, from Montessori schools to schools designed for children with special needs.
 For instance, one private school we talked to, Plato Academy, uses a Socratic discussion method and mixed age group classes.
 This creates a unique learning environment that honors students’ individuality.
 Principal Marianthi Koritsaris described, “We don’t say, ‘Well you’re the sixth graders, you’re going to do this curriculum.’
 They’re all immersed in the same curriculum.
 So each student, regardless of grade level, rises to all of the challenges of the curriculum based on their own individual abilities.”

-The average tuition for private schools in the state is $8,325 per year, but keep in mind that schools often are more affordable at the elementary level than high school.
+The average tuition for private schools in the state is $7,584 for elementary schools and $12,301 for high schools.
 In Illinois there are a couple of state-run scholarship programs, which can help make private school tuition more affordable for families.
 Low and middle income students may be eligible for the Invest in Kids Program.
 Meanwhile, Illinois’ Tax Credits for Education Expenses program allows families with students attending a private school (or homeschooling) to claim a credit for qualified expenses, like tuition or book fees.